 - Jockeys from Churchill Downs visit Kosair Children’s Hospital to meet young patients and deliver toys

-- Churchill Downs sponsors a Christmas Angel Tree, providing holiday gifts and needs for Maryhurst Alternative School and the Center for Women and Families
+- Churchill Downs sponsors a Christmas Angel Tree, providing holiday gifts and needs for Maryhurst, The Salvation Army as well as neighborhood families in need.

 - Churchill Downs hosts the Juvenile Diabetes Research Foundation Walk in the infield to raise funds for T1D research

-- Christ Chapel, a non-denomination chapel located on the backside of Churchill Downs holds religious services to cater to the spiritual needs of backside workers and other visitors in the community
+- Kentucky Racetrack Chaplaincy, a non-denominational chapel located on the backside of Churchill Downs holds religious services to cater to the spiritual needs of backside workers and other visitors in the community

 - The Churchill Downs Starting Gate Scholarship offers an exceptional student in the neighborhood adjoining Churchill Downs with the opportunity to obtain a two- or four-year college education

 Established in 2004, the Backside Learning Center serves as a comprehensive resource center to equine workers and their families.
 The center abides by three values - education, connection, and community.
 The Backside Learning Center offers:

 - Classes to help equine workers learn English, pass their GED exams, and obtain U.S. citizenship